Search

 Examples of pose estimation with YOLOv7 – Source

-What is new with YOLOv7?
+What is New with YOLOv7?

 YOLOv7 provides a greatly improved real-time object detection accuracy without increasing the inference costs.
-As previously shown in the benchmarks, when compared to other known object detectors, YOLOv7 can effectively reduce about 40% parameters and 50% computation of state-of-the-art real-time object detections, and achieve faster inference speed and higher detection accuracy.
+As previously shown in the benchmarks, when compared to other known object detectors, YOLOv7 can effectively reduce about 40% of parameters and 50% computation of state-of-the-art real-time object detections, and achieve faster inference speed and higher detection accuracy.

 In general, YOLOv7 provides a fast and strong network architecture that provides a more effective feature integration method, more accurate object detection performance, a more robust loss function, and an increased label assignment and model training process efficiency.